-Flows of certain protocols can also be filtered according to the flow's Layer 7 characteristics.
+Flows of certain protocols can also be filtered according to the Layer 7 characteristics of the flow.

 DSCP ToS Marking

 DSCP ToS marking is used in IP networks to signal the type and priority of a flow between network elements.
-DSCP ToS marking is typically performed by elements that have an insight regarding how traffic should be treated throughout the network.
+Typically, those elements that have an insight on how to treat the traffic throughout the network performs the DSCP ToS marking.
 Such an element can be the element generating traffic—a voice gateway, for example.
-SCA BB, being application aware, can, for example, allocate bandwidth resources based on the business model and the specific needs of latency sensitive applications.
+Cisco SCA BB, being application aware, can, for example, allocate bandwidth resources based on the business model and the specific needs of latency sensitive applications.

 Note VAS traffic forwarding is not supported when unidirectional classification is enabled.

-A service configuration implements and enforces the provider's business strategy and vision.
+A service configuration implements and enforces the business strategy and vision of the provider.

-A service configuration can take effect only after it is propagated to the appropriate SCE platform.
-SCA BB enforces the service configuration by analyzing the network traffic passing through them.
+A service configuration can take effect only after it is propagated to the appropriate Cisco SCE platform.
+Cisco SCA BB enforces the service configuration by analyzing the network traffic passing through them.

 A service configuration consists of: